Kihensarn/itracker_preprocessed_image/README.md

 More details in [requirements.txt](itracker_preprocessed_image/requirements.txt) file.
 ## File Structure
-* **itracker**
+* **itracker_preprocessed_image**
-    * **itracker**
+    * **data**
-    This directory contains the itracker model.
+    This directory contains the files to process the dataset.
-    * **itracker_mhsa**
+    * **model**
-    This directory contains the itracker module and multi-head-self-attention module.
+    This directory contains various backbone networks, such as resnet, deit, mobilenet and so on.
+Meanwhile, it also contains the model we use to estimate the 3D gaze vector.
-    * **prepareXgaze.py**
+    * **options**
-    This file is used to detect right and left eyes.
+    This directory contians several config file, which set hyperparameters, data path, model path and so on.
     * **utils**
-    This directory contains some useful files to preprocess the dataset,evaluate the performance and so on.
+    This directory contains some useful files such as loss.py, logger.py, module.py.These file can be used to evaluate the results and record the log and so on.
+    * **scripts**
+    This directory contains some files to train or test the model.
+    * **results**
+    This directory stores the checkpoints and log file.
-* **data**
+* **dataset**
-This directory stores the preprocessed data and the checkpoints.
+This directory stores the preprocessed data.
 Detailed file structure is showed below.
 ```
-├── data
+├── dataset
 │   ├── train
 │   │   ├── subject0000
 │   │   │   ├── face